zauberware/react-svg-assets/README.md

 ![Official SVG logo](svg-logo.png)
 # react-svg-assets
 A simple SVG asset provider for React (^16.3.0) .. or better (^16.6.0).
-Work in progress.

 ## Getting Started

+### Why?
+At our company we always start with "Why?", so why should this component be used?
+The problem we faced was that every display component we created, that contained icons in any way, had many, many imports relative to our assests.
+Sometimes we have apps and sites with a lot of icons in menus or as bulletpoints a.s.o.

+To keep your asset management in order, we created a higher-order component with context and the possibility to defined an iconset.
+This allows you to wrap your component with our Icon provider and you can easily use your icons wherever you need them, just by name.

 ### Prequisites
-This module depends on the **NEW Context API** as introduced in React 16.3.0.
+This module depends on the **Context API** as introduced in React 16.3.0.
 You can read more about the Context API in the [official documentation](https://reactjs.org/docs/context.html).

 ### Installation
 ```